• Skip to primary navigation

 • Built-in Igniter: No

 The MSR PocketRocket 2 is a small and lightweight stove that packs down to nearly nothing.
 It is advertised as boiling “1 liter of water in 3.5 minutes”.
 The MST PocketRocket 2 has simmer control and a three-arm pot support.
 There is no built-in ignitor (which could be a pro or con depending on your preferences).
-It comes with a hard case for storage and has MSR’s WindClip windshield, whatever that is.
+It comes with a hard storage case and has MSR’s WindClip windshield, whatever that is.

 PROS: Small, lightweight, compact, comes with hard case